-BEING BEBE is a documentary about how we all perform in everyday life – in both on-stage and off-stage situations.
-And we explore this topic through the experiences of drag performer BeBe Zahara Benet.
+“Being BeBe” is a documentary feature film about ambition, identity, and the ways we all perform in everyday life – all explored through the life and experiences of drag performer BeBe Zahara Benet.

-We are currently in post-production, editing our hearts out and raising the finishing funds to get this film edited and out into the world by early 2017!
+We’re currently in post-production, editing our hearts out and raising the finishing funds to get this film edited and out into the world!

 Thank you very much!
 We can’t wait to share this film with you.